agentsofwp/post-series-manager/README.txt

 = I don't want it to show up before/after/somewhere else, what do I do? =

 The plugin is set up in such a way that the content filters that are put in place can be removed fairly simply.
+Add one, or both, of the following to your functions.php:

     // Remove the shortcode that's automatically added before the content remove_filter( 'the_content', array( $post_series_manager, 'post_series_before' ) );